seaniedan/weatherWHAT/README.md

 ## Contribute

-Please send a message or pull request if you spot something that isn't clear or doesn't work.
+Please send a message or pull request if something isn't clear or doesn't work.

 Want to help?
-* Write an installation script
+* Write an installation script.
+* Share ideas.
+* Rewrite it to work on different resolution screens.
-* Share your icon packages - see 'how to create an icon package' below
+* Share your icon packages - see 'how to create an icon package' below.

 ## Author